Chapter Twenty Five I

 Janah, “The brain is neurons, axons, synapses and chemicals.
 It’s a bio-chemical-electrical machine.
-Different behaviors emerge as a result of the interaction of the brain with its environment, both the internal environment of the organism, and the data received from the external environment.
-Dad introduces chemicals that enhance, or support, some chemical activity, and others that suppress it.
+Different behaviors emerge as a result of the interaction of the brain with its environment, both the internal environment of the organism and data received from the external environment.
+Dad introduces chemicals that enhance, or support, some chemical activity and others that suppress it.
 When a balance is found that helps the brain operate less destructively, the patient functions better.
 Labeling of the behavior as this disease versus that disease doesn’t mean anything.
 It’s an extra step that misleads as much as it helps.”

 Chris, “Does she always talk like this?’

-“Wait until she brings up catecholaminergic and seretonergic neurons, and their friends, the postganglionic neurotransmitters.
+I can't resist, “Wait until she brings up catecholaminergic and seretonergic neurons, and their friends, the postganglionic neurotransmitters.
 She does it right in the middle of me painting her toenails.
 Everyone knows you’re supposed to flip through fashion magazines while you’re having your toes done.
 I can barely concentrate.”

 Kara, “She paints your toenails?
 That’s a first, you never did it.”